redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 * Submission exports should now always order properly.
 * Fixed a bug with submissions exporting non-Ninja Forms data.
 * Importing forms with non-UTF8 characters should now import properly.
-* Fixed a bug with converting froms from 2.9.x to 3.0.
+* Fixed a bug with converting forms from 2.9.x to 3.0.

 = 3.0.24 (15 January 2017) =